BilalHashmi94/react-native-videoeditor-ios/README.md

 // just remove whatever filters you don't want from the array

+const videoEditingRef = React.useRef(null); // create ref to save the edited video

+await videoEditingRef.current.completeEditing() // call this to save the edited video

 <VideoEditor uri={video} filters={filters} /> // add video from the gallery or phone camera
 ```